isabella232/livefyre.en/help/using/c-rn/c-previous-release-notes/c-rn-2019-february-7.md

 ---
-description: Latest release notes for Adobe Livefyre.
-seo-description: Latest release notes for Adobe Livefyre.
-seo-title: Latest Release Notes for Adobe Livefyre
+description: Release Notes for the Livefyre Feb 7, 2019 release.
-title: Latest Release Notes for Livefyre
+seo-description: Release Notes for the Livefyre Feb 7, 2019 release.
+seo-title: Release Notes
+solution: Experience Manager
+title: Release Notes
+uuid: 34e64943-dea6-46ac-9fcc-8febeab6aa42

 ---

-# Current Release Notes {#current-release-notes}
+# Release Notes - Feb 7, 2019 {#rn020719}

-Release Notes for the February 20, 2019 release.
+Release Notes for the February 7, 2019 release.

 ## New Features

 The following new features were released in the production version of this release:

-* **Updates to Instagram search and stream**
+* **Updates to Instagram search and stream.**

 You can: